marcolaux/razer-stealth-late-2017-kblrefresh-linux/README.md

 fixed
 - heavy flicker and screen distortion
 - PCIe Bus Error (no problems experienced however)
-- touchpad jitter / jumpy cursor in the center of the touchpad (with Linux 4.15 RC6 it's a little reduced)

 partially fixed:
 - closing the lid causes the system to infinitely resume and suspend (suspend loop)